 There’s a European clinical trial happening in transplant oncology, and it seems to have very reasonable outcomes.
 Patients can still have a recurrence, but some patients do extremely well and transplant can cure the disease.

-That’s one of them, for sure—the increased indication for liver transplant to oncology.
+Oh yes, it’s our priority.
+Along with that, the increased indication for liver transplant to oncology.
 Aside from surgery, I think education is a big one too, even as a culture, reaching people and dealing with the growth of fatty liver in the U.S. We need education and resources to help change the way we eat and how we live.

 Click here to learn more about the liver, liver disease, and treatments.
 To schedule an appointment at the Center for Liver Disease and Transplantation please call 877-LIVER-MD or request an appointment online.